Installation

 Scripted install

-python3 install.py --non-interactive --python-mode glyphs --plugin-mode link --skip-skills --skip-client-guidance
+python3 install.py --non-interactive --python-mode glyphs --plugin-mode copy --skip-skills --skip-client-guidance

 Add skill installation when needed: